 Key elements of the integrative psychiatry philosophy:

-The patient and healthcare practitioner are partners in the healing process.
+The resident and healthcare practitioner are partners in the healing process.
 All factors that influence mental health, wellness, and disease are taken into consideration, including mind, body, spirit, community, and the environment.

 The development of integrative psychiatric practices should be based on a rigorous evidence-based approach.
 Integrative psychiatry is organized around an interdisciplinary team model that respects and recognizes the contribution of practitioners from different disciplines.
 Practitioners of integrative psychiatry should exemplify its principles and commit themselves to self-exploration, self-healing, and self-development.